Now is the time to try KUVAN® (sapropterin dihydrochloride) Tablets or Powder for Oral Solution to see if it can work for you.

 Fill out the requested information to learn about the 30-day trial.
 A BioMarin representative will contact you to provide you with more information.

-The FREE trial of KUVAN for up to 30 days is available only to individuals in the United States who are affiliated with a participating clinic and diagnosed with hyperphenylalaninemia (HPA) due to tetrahydrobiopterin (BH4)-responsive phenylketonuria (PKU)
+- The FREE trial of KUVAN for up to 30 days is available only to individuals in the United States who are affiliated with a participating clinic and diagnosed with hyperphenylalaninemia (HPA) due to tetrahydrobiopterin (BH4)-responsive phenylketonuria (PKU)

-This program is offered through BioMarin Pharmaceutical Inc. and is managed by BioMarin RareConnections™.
+- This program is offered through BioMarin Pharmaceutical Inc. and is managed by BioMarin RareConnections™.
 If you and your doctor determine KUVAN is right for you or your child, your FREE trial for up to 30 days will be arranged by BioMarin RareConnections

 - Upon receipt of your completed form, you will be contacted by a representative from BioMarin to complete a Patient Authorization to Share Health Information form.
 You must be 18 years of age or older to complete this form.
 A parent or guardian can submit the form on behalf of his/her child

-Before the FREE trial period ends, you will be evaluated by your clinic to see if you should continue taking KUVAN
+- Before the FREE trial period ends, you will be evaluated by your clinic to see if you should continue taking KUVAN

-KUVAN [package insert].
-Novato, CA: BioMarin Pharmaceutical Inc; 2016.
+- KUVAN [package insert].
+Novato, CA: BioMarin Pharmaceutical Inc; 2021.

-KUVAN® (sapropterin dihydrochloride) Tablets for Oral Use and Powder for Oral Solution are approved to reduce blood Phe levels in people with a certain type of Phenylketonuria (PKU).
-KUVAN is to be used with a Phe-restricted diet.
+KUVAN® (sapropterin dihydrochloride) Tablets for Oral Use and Powder for Oral Solution are prescription medicines used to lower blood Phe levels in adults and children over one month of age with a certain type of Phenylketonuria (PKU).
+KUVAN is to be used along with a Phe-restricted diet.